cchaechae/vercel-takehome-ai/README.md

 ## Notes & tradeoffs

+- **Chunking**: structure-aware — split on markdown headings, prefix each chunk with a breadcrumb (`Vercel › Page › Section`) so chunks are self-contained, and pack paragraphs up to ~2k chars without ever splitting a fenced code block.
+The page summary becomes a synthetic lead chunk.
-- **Chunking**: paragraph-aware ~1.4k-char chunks with overlap so code blocks and steps survive cuts; `fetchDoc` recovers the full page when a chunk isn't enough.
+  `fetchDoc` recovers the full page when a chunk isn't enough.
 - **Abstention**: if top similarity is below `RELEVANCE_THRESHOLD` (`lib/models.ts`), `searchDocs` reports no match and the system prompt instructs a refusal instead of a guess.